-The I and Q channel values are compared, and any differences are flagged.
-The gyro data should not deviate greatly from the calculated value.
+The I and Q channel values are compared and any differences flagged.
+The gyro data should not deviate greatly from a calculated value.
 This calculated value is found using a forward and backward differencing of the values around the value in question.

-The steps include:
+The steps involved are:

-- 1. Checking the current gyro value against a tolerance - 2.
-Doing a forward prediction for each point using the two previous points and comparing this predicted value against the observed value - 3.
-Doing a backward prediction for each point using the next two points and comparing this predicted value against the observed value
+- 1) Check the current gyro value against a tolerance. - 2) Do a forward prediction for each point using the two previous points.
+Compare this predicted value against observed value. - 3) Do a backward prediction for each point using the next two points.
+Compare this predicted value against observed value.

 Any point that passes (1) and either (2) or (3) is a good point.
 If a deviation is detected in the I channel, the Q channel is checked.
 If the Q channel passes the validation test, it is used in the processing.
 If both the I and Q channel values fail, the value in question is flagged as an outlier.
-After all values are checked, the flagged values are replaced.
+Once all values are checked the flagged values are replaced.
 Linear interpolation is used to replace all outliers.
 The first valid points before and after the outlier are found.
 These two values are then used to interpolate all outliers that lie in between.
-Care must be taken to account for counter resets in this check.
+Note: Care must be taken to account for counter resets in this check.
 The register resets after $(2^{23} - 1)$ positive and -2^{23} negative.